Gyrocompass

-A gyrocompass is a type of non-magnetic compass which is based on a fast-spinning disc and the rotation of the Earth (or another planetary body if used elsewhere in the universe) to find geographical direction automatically.
+A gyrocompass or Gyrocompassing is a type of non-magnetic compass which is based on a fast-spinning disc and the rotation of the Earth (or another planetary body if used elsewhere in the universe) to find geographical direction automatically.
 A gyrocompass makes use of one of the seven fundamental ways to determine the heading of a vehicle.
 A gyroscope is an essential component of a gyrocompass, but they are different devices; a gyrocompass is built to use the effect of gyroscopic precession, which is a distinctive aspect of the general gyroscopic effect.
 Gyrocompasses, such as the fibre optic gyrocompass are widely used to provide a heading for navigation on ships.
 This is because they have two significant advantages over magnetic compasses: